epi-analysis/SRCP_docs/docs/source/01-Basic-Concepts.rst

 -  Connection to the Cambridge University VPN (instructions `here <https://help.uis.cam.ac.uk/service/network-services/remote-access/uis-vpn>`__) or a computer that is on the Cambridge University Network
 -  The device that you set up for Two Factor Authentication (2FA) on SRCP
 -  The address of the epi-analysis SRCP platform: `epi-analysis.srcp.hpc.cam.ac.uk <https://epi-analysis.srcp.hpc.cam.ac.uk/>`__ - **you will need to be connected to the Cambridge VPN**
--  (The project identifier is provided to you by the Data Management Team and is an 11 character alphanumeric string (e.g. cvh4y5kl3lr) - for starting a remote desktop session after log in)
+-  (The project identifier is provided to you by the Data Management Team and is an 11 character alphanumeric string (e.g. cvh4y5kl3lr) - for starting a remote desktop session after log in.
+Data Managers should use Account = ckpnxp8qnm2 and Partition = ckpnxp8qnm2-cpu)

 You will be presented with the log in page shown below where you should use your CRSid and associated password (AKA Raven password) and 2FA to log in.